Martina Navratilova: Recognition

 Navratilova is considered one of the best female tennis players of all time and in 2005, Tennis magazine selected her as the greatest female tennis player for the years 1965 through 2005, directly over Steffi Graf.
 Billie Jean King, a former World No. 1 player, said in 2006 that Navratilova is "the greatest singles, doubles and mixed doubles player who's ever lived."
 In 2008, tennis historian and journalist Bud Collins called Navratilova "arguably, the greatest player of all time."

 In 2000, she became a member of the Laureus Sports Foundation's Academy.

 In 2006, Martina Navratilova was named by Equality Forum as one of their 31 Icons of the LGBT History Month.

 Tennis writer Steve Flink, in his book The Greatest Tennis Matches of the Twentieth Century (1999), named her as the second best female player of the 20th century, directly behind Steffi Graf.

 In 2009, Navratilova was awarded the International Tennis Federation's (ITF) highest accolade, the Philippe Chatrier Award, for her contributions to tennis both on and off the court.

 In June 2011, she was named one of the "30 Legends of Women's Tennis: Past, Present and Future" by Time.

 In March 2012, The Tennis Channel named Navratilova as the second greatest female tennis player of all times, behind Steffi Graf, in their list of 100 greatest tennis players of all times.

 On August 2, 2013, Navratilova was among the first class of inductees into the National Gay and Lesbian Sports Hall of Fame.

 On May 12, 2016, Navratilova was made an honorary fellow of Lucy Cavendish College of the University of Cambridge.

+On 28 October 2025, Navratilova was awarded Order of the White Lion, III Class by Czech President Petr Pavel.